rincondeveloper/rincondeveloper/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Abraham, a passionate Computer Science Engineering Student from Guadalajara, Jalisco, Mexico. 🚀
+A passionate Computer Science Engineering Student at the University of Guadalajara, Jalisco, México. 🚀

 🌟 I love solving problems with code, learning new technologies, and working on meaningful projects.
 I'm currently focused on improving my skills in software development and building a solid foundation in programming principles.